Torn ACL In Dogs: Causes, Symptoms, Treatment & More

 - Limping or tenderness in hind legs.

-- Swelling around the knee-joint.
+- Swelling or bruising around the knee joint.

 For more good information, see the video below from Dr. MIchael Bauer as he discusses how to spot and treat ACL tears in dogs: